bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 selectable using prometheus' ``'{group="longterm-metrics"}'`` query filter.
 To add some default longterm metrics rules also enable the |optional-components-prometheus-longterm-rules|_ component.

 You may also choose to create your own set of rules instead of, or as well as, the default ones.
-See how to :ref:`add additional rules here <monitoring-customize-the-component>`.
+See how to add |monitoring-custom-rules|_.

+.. |monitoring-custom-rules| replace:: Monitoring Custom Rules
+.. _monitoring-custom-rules: ../components/README.rst#monitoring-customize-the-component

 To configure this component: